Who Owns American University of the Caribbean School of Medicine?

 About Adtalem Global Education

-Adtalem Global Education is the largest healthcare educator in the United States, serving hundreds of thousands of students through its network of institutions.
-The company offers programs in nursing, medicine, veterinary medicine, and professional healthcare certifications.
+Adtalem Global Education operates six primary educational institutions serving hundreds of thousands of students globally across nursing, medicine, veterinary medicine, and professional education programs.

 - Founded: 1931